The World Health Organization (WHO) cites this staggering statistic:

 Listeria bacteria are found widely in the environment in soil, including in decaying vegetation and water, and may be part of the fecal flora of many mammals, including healthy human adults.

-The above statistics do not account for the Lancet found that poor diets were linked to one in five Deathsyearly.
-The study concluded that one-fifth of deaths around the world were associated with poor diets — defined as those short on fresh vegetables, seeds, and nuts but heavy in sugar, salt, and trans fats.
-In 2017, that came to 11 million deaths that could have been avoided, the researchers said.
-Most of those, around 10 million, were from cardiovascular disease, researchers found.
-The next biggest diet-related killers were cancer, with 913,000 deaths, and Type 2 diabetes, which claimed 339,000 lives.
+The above statistics do not account for the link between poor diets and death.
+A study by The Lancet found that poor diets — defined as those short on fresh vegetables, seeds, and nuts but heavy in sugar, salt, and trans fats — were linked to one in five deaths annually.
+In 2017, 11 million deaths could have been avoided, according to the study.
+Around 10 million deaths resulted from cardiovascular disease followed by cancer, with 913,000 deaths, and Type 2 diabetes, which claimed 339,000 lives.

-Clearly, food safety from both acute and chronic causes is a major challenge world-wide.
+Food safety from both acute and chronic causes is a major global challenge.